dheidelberger/crop-converter/README.md

 - Drag-and-drop the CropConverter.rb file onto the terminal window.
 This will paste in some text showing the path to the Ruby file.
 - Optionally, set the framerate with the `-f` or `--framerate` flags.
 Acceptable values are: 23.976, 23.98, 24, 25, 29.97, 30, 50, 59.94, or 60.
 If you don't set the framerate, by default, it will be 29.97, There is also a way to change the default value, see below.
 So, for example, if you wanted the XML to be 59.94fps, right after ```ruby [PATH TO RUBY FILE]```, put a space and type `-f 59.94 `.
 - Make another space
-- Drag-and-drop as many PSD files as you like onto the Termianl window.
+- Drag-and-drop as many PSD files as you like onto the Terminal window.
 It will paste in a list of files separated by spaces.
 - Press enter
 - When the program is done, there will be an XML file next to every PSD file.
 Just drag those XMLs into Premiere and you'll be all set.